Last Updated on April 4, 2022

-There a few things I love more than a nice steamy bath.
-In fact, I'm pretty positive most bad days can be solved by eating a big delicious meal, taking a hot bath, and getting a good night's sleep.
+There are few things I love more than a nice steamy bath.
+In fact, I’m pretty positive most bad days can be solved by eating a big delicious meal, taking a hot bath, and getting a good night’s sleep.

-The lavender bath salts I used to always keep by the tub were an unnatural shade of purple.
-I just looked up their ingredients and yikes - low-quality salt with synthetic fragrances and dyes.
+The bath salts I used to always keep by the tub were an unnatural shade of purple.
+I just looked up their ingredients and yikes – low-quality salt with synthetic fragrances and dyes.

 Bath salts are so easy to make zero waste!
 There’s no need for those unnecessary ingredients.